medialab/minet/docs/cli.md

     - "suspended_user": tweet cannot be found because its user is suspended.
     - "deactivated_user": tweet cannot be found because its user is deactivated.
-    - "deactivated_or_renamed_user": tweet cannot be found because its user is either deactivated or changed its screen name (only when using screen names instead of user ids).
+    - "deactivated_or_renamed_user": tweet cannot be found because its user is either deactivated or changed its screen name (only when using tweet urls or tweet ids and screen names instead of user ids).
     - "protected_user": tweet cannot be found because its user is protected.
     - "censored_tweet": tweet is unavailable because it was consored by Twitter.
     - "blocked_by_tweet_author": tweet cannot be found because you were blocked by its author.